Lindy Hemming: Career

 A costume from Tomorrow Never Dies on display at the Dezer Collection in Miami, designed by Hemming.

 Hemming began her professional career at London's Open Space Theatre, where she performed multitask duties and often operated on a limited budget, a commitment that lasted for over a decade.
 She also worked for several years at the Hampstead Theatre Club.
 During that time, Hemming met many prominent directors, such as Michael Rudman, Alan Ayckbourn, Trevor Nunn, Richard Eyre, Howard Davies, and Nancy Meckler, who frequently asked her about collaboration on bigger-scale productions.
 She consequently made various designs for some of the biggest companies on the British stage and, at one point, had five London shows running simultaneously; those include productions for the Royal National Theatre, the Royal Shakespeare Company, and the West End.
 She also worked on Broadway and received a Tony Award for Best Costume Design nomination for the 1983 production of Shakespeare's All's Well That Ends Well.

-Beside her well-established theater career, Hemming is known for her prolific work on several high-profile film productions across independent films and blockbusters.
-In particular, she has had frequent collaborations with English auteur Mike Leigh on some of his most critically acclaimed films.
-She garnered great critics' praise and won the Academy Award for Best Costume Design for her lavishly detailed recreation of Gilbert and Sullivan's 1885 production of The Mikado in Leigh's 1999 period musical Topsy-Turvy.
-Hemming has also enjoyed the long-standing association with the James Bond film series, as she has designed the franchise's attire for more than a decade, starting from GoldenEye (1995) through Casino Royale (2006).
+Beside her theater career, Hemming is known for her work on several high-profile film productions across independent films and blockbusters.
+In particular, she has had frequent collaborations with English auteur Mike Leigh.
+She garnered praise and won the Academy Award for Best Costume Design for her recreation of Gilbert and Sullivan's 1885 production of The Mikado in Leigh's period musical Topsy-Turvy (1999).
+Hemming has also enjoyed a long-standing association with the James Bond film series, as she has designed the franchise's attire for more than a decade, starting from GoldenEye (1995) through Casino Royale (2006).
 Two of these pieces, which were featured in Tomorrow Never Dies (1997), have been presented among other memorabilia in a special Bond-related exhibition at the Miami Auto Museum at the Dezer Collection.

 Hemming achieved further critical acclaim for providing the costumes in Christopher Nolan's The Dark Knight trilogy (2005–2012).

-She won the Costume Designers Guild Award for Excellence in Fantasy Film and was nominated for the BAFTA Award for Best Costume Design for her work in the series' second installment, 2008's The Dark Knight.
+She earned the CDG Award as well as a BAFTA Award nomination for her work in the series' second installment, The Dark Knight (2008).